 Since 2011, Roma Cruise Terminal has been handling over 2 million passengers per annum.
 Considered a marquee port, Roma Cruise Terminal is one of the leading ports in the world.

 For transit passengers, Roma Cruise Terminal is the gateway to Rome, a favourite destination for all cruise passengers.
 The terminal’s close proximity to one of Europe’s main international airports of Fiumicino, makes it also an ideal location for turnaround operations.

 In response to the ever increasing number of passenger movements in Civitavecchia, in May 2018, Roma Cruise Terminal inaugurated its new cruise terminal: Terminal Amerigo Vespucci.
-This facility has been built to meet the requirements of the largest cruise ships.
+This facility is designed to meet the requirements of the largest cruise ships.
 Covering 11,000 sqm, Terminal Amerigo Vespucci, is one of the largest cruise terminals in Europe.